-In the images, select rectangles parallel to the surface at regular intervals and measure the proportions of each constituent by selecting the areas in each rectangle that are above, or below, a chosen threshold.

-- You need to think carefully about the size and position of these rectangles, taking the observed microstructure into account, and consider the effects of this on your measurement uncertainty. - Similarly, you need to think carefully about the magnification of the images that you choose to analyse.
+- In the images, select rectangles parallel to the surface at regular intervals and measure the proportions of each constituent by selecting the areas in each rectangle that are above, or below, a chosen threshold. - You need to think carefully about the size and position of these rectangles, taking the observed microstructure and magnification into account, and consider the effects of this and the threshold, on your measurement uncertainty.